oviirup/jiosaavn-extension/readme.md

 - [naqushab / saavn-downloader-extension](https://github.com/naqushab/saavn-downloader-extension)\
   Gave the inspiration to build the extension.
 - [Tehhs / chrome-localhost-cors-unblocker](https://github.com/Tehhs/chrome-localhost-cors-unblocker)\
-  Helped to make the extension completely standalone, adn remove requirement of any proxy server.
+  Helped to make the extension completely standalone, and remove the requirement of any proxy server.
 - [monuyadav016 / Saavn-Downloader](https://github.com/monuyadav016/Saavn-Downloader)\
   Gave the concept of the JioSaavn API.